MikeDSmith/obsidian-callout-control/README.md

 ## 🚀 Quick Start

-1. Install the plugin and enable it in Community Plugins
+1. Install the plugin from GitHub (see [Installation](#-installation) below)
+2. Enable it in Community Plugins
-2. Open a note with callouts in Live Preview mode
+3. Open a note with callouts in Live Preview mode
-3. Use the Command Palette (`Ctrl/Cmd+P`) and search for "Callout Control"
+4. Use the Command Palette (`Ctrl/Cmd+P`) and search for "Callout Control"
-4. Try the "Toggle Current Callout" command when your cursor is near a callout
+5. Try the "Toggle Current Callout" command when your cursor is near a callout

 ## 📋 Table of Contents